Frequently Asked Questions – click on any question to see the answer

 - Open to relocate (yes/no) and, if yes, to which region(s) (check from list)

-- Self-identify if you meet one of the “protected veteran” categories for federal contract compliance tracking (optional question but highly recommended as many of our employers are federal contractors)
+- Self-identify if they meet one of the “protected veteran” categories for federal contract compliance tracking (optional, but we are strongly recommending they answer the question)

 When and where are the physical events being held?

 In 2018 we will conduct 7 regional physical career conferences, all taking place on Saturday’s in September and October.
 The event begins with information sessions in the morning followed by the career fair.
 The complete schedule can be found on the Career Fairs page.

 Do students receive any kind of travel stipend to attend the physical career fairs?

 Student veterans who are part of an established Student Veterans of America chapter can have the chapter apply for a Chapter Grant.
 The chapter can then, at its discretion, use an awarded grant to issue travel stipends to student veterans who need assistance covering plane/train/mileage costs, lodging, meals and other miscellaneous travel expenses.

 What option do we have if we are unable to participate in a physical event?